-The above four species will be grouped together for the purpose of this article.
-With the exception of some certain areas (usually the interior, drier parts of the continent), these birds are found throughout most of the country.
+The four species of Cormorants will be grouped together for the purpose of this article.
+With the exception of some certain areas (usually the interior, drier parts of the continent), these birds are found throughout most of the country:

 They all will breed any time throughout the year depending on season and food availability.
 Feeding largely on fish, crustaceans and amphibians, the cormorant, like the herons, can be a major pest to aquaculture.
 Probably more so as they can dive and take prey which is out of reach of the shore feeding heron.
 A black cormorant may stay underwater for 30 seconds or more while fishing.